korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

     * `EmploymentRate SubClassOf SocioEconomicCondition` <br />
         Every EmploymentRate is SocioEconomicCondition

-6. EmploymentRate → employmentRateAsDecimal → xsd
+6. EmploymentRate → employmentRateAsDecimal → xsd:decimal
     * `EmploymentRate SubClassOf employmentRateAsDecimal only xsd:decimal`
         Every EmploymentRate can only have employmentRateAsString values of type xsd:decimal.
     * `EmploymentRate SubClassOf employmentRateAsDecimal some xsd:decimal`